OSOceanAcoustics/echoshader/gsoc_contributors_guide.md

 The data variables of the Dataset are as follows, where items in parenthesis are the dimensions of the data variables:

-* Sv (frequency, ping_time, range_bin) - volume backscattering strength measured from the echo
+* `Sv` (frequency, ping_time, range_bin) - volume backscattering strength measured from the echo

-* range (frequency, ping_time, range_bin) - the measured range of an echo in meters
+* `range` (frequency, ping_time, range_bin) - the measured range of an echo in meters

-* temperature - the temperature measurement of the water collected by the echosounder, with unit degree Celsius
+* `temperature` - the temperature measurement of the water collected by the echosounder, with unit degree Celsius

-* salinity - the salinity measurement of the water collected by the echosounder, with unit part per thousand (PSU)
+* `salinity` - the salinity measurement of the water collected by the echosounder, with unit part per thousand (PSU)

-* pressure - the pressure measurement of the water collected by the echosounder, with unit dbars
+* `pressure` - the pressure measurement of the water collected by the echosounder, with unit dbars

-* sound_speed (frequency, ping_time) - sound speed (in units m/s) for the provided temperature, salinity, and pressure
+* `sound_speed` (frequency, ping_time) - sound speed (in units m/s) for the provided temperature, salinity, and pressure

-* sound_absorption (frequency, ping_time) - sea water absorption (in units dB/m) for each frequency and ping time, this value is based on the temperature, salinity, pressure, and sound_speed
+* `sound_absorption` (frequency, ping_time) - sea water absorption (in units dB/m) for each frequency and ping time, this value is based on the temperature, salinity, pressure, and sound_speed

-* sa_correction (frequency) - the sa correction for each frequency
+* `sa_correction` (frequency) - the sa correction for each frequency

-* gain_correction - (frequency) - the gain correction for each frequency
+* `gain_correction` - (frequency) - the gain correction for each frequency

-* equivalent_beam_angle (frequency) - the beam angle for each frequency Note that the key data variables you will be working with are `Sv` and `range`.
+* `equivalent_beam_angle` (frequency) - the beam angle for each frequency

+Note that the key data variables you will be working with are `Sv` and `range`.
 All other variables are included in this dataset so that the parameters used in the calibration (from raw to Sv) are recorded.
-Using the above Dataset we can visualize the strength of the echoes (often called the echogram) by plotting Sv:
+Using the above Dataset we can visualize the strength of the echoes (often called the echogram) by plotting `Sv`:

 ![echogram example](./echogram_example.png)